This topic is about our legacy Satellites. If you installed Satellites after 4/06/2021, you are probably running Microsatellites.

 Satellites Report Table

 The Satellites Report table gives you an overview of the performance of your Satellites.

-- Recall: An estimate of the oldest operation data still available in the Satellite buffers for assembling traces.
+- Recall: An estimate of the oldest operation data still available for assembling traces.
 If the buffers are not yet full, you will see “buffer not yet full” under this heading.

-- Dropped spans: Spans sent by client tracers to Satellites but dropped before being processed and added to the buffer.
+- Dropped spans: Spans sent by client tracers to Satellites but dropped before being processed.
 There may be too much data being reported by clients for the available Satellite resources (see the Clients Report table for a breakdown by component).